paulhagstrom/diskhero/README.md

 E allegedly exits, which really means "hang more or less on purpose"

+## Development notes ##

+This is pretty liberally commented.
+Some comments may be out of date.
+Some cycle counts may be out of date.
+Some things of interest:

+- Font uploading: gamefont.s implements defining and uploading a custom character set
+- Repointing ZP into graphics: play-text40.s and map-hires3.s both use this technique.
+- Repointing stack into graphics: play-text40.s uses this when setting up playfield initially.
+- Interrupt handling: interrupts.s has this
+- Sound generation: gamesound.s defines sounds, interrupts.s plays them
+- Color text mode: used in play-text40.s and status-text40.s
+- Medium resolution mode: reg-medres.s
+- Super hires graphics mode: reg-superhires.s
+- Keyboard handling: diskhero.s
+- Extended addressing: all over, see buildmap.s or play-text40.s

 ## Bugs ##

 Bugs I am presently aware of.